Learn how Google’s email policies affect open tracking, and how Snov.io helps reduce the risks.

 Step 1: Turn off open tracking and use link tracking instead

-Link tracking is an alternative way to monitor who interacts with your emails.
+Link tracking is an alternative way to track lead interest.
 You can also add Clicked on link conditions to your sequence.

 Step 2: Add images properly